Rates of ReactionMemory Aid

 Memory Aid: Le Chatelier = The Lazy System

 This memory aid covers Memory Aid: Le Chatelier = The Lazy System within Equilibrium (HT) for GCSE Chemistry.
-Revise Equilibrium (HT) in Rates of Reaction for GCSE Chemistry with 20 exam-style questions and 15 flashcards.
-This topic appears regularly enough that it should still be part of a steady revision cycle.
-It is section 10 of 13 in this topic.
+Revise Equilibrium (HT) in Rates of Reaction for GCSE Chemistry with 23 exam-style questions and 18 flashcards.
+This is a high-frequency topic, so it is worth revising until the explanation feels precise and repeatable.
+It is section 10 of 14 in this topic.
 Use it for quick recall, then test yourself straight afterwards so the memory aid becomes usable in an answer.

 Topic position